 Beetle Club Chair | Photo © The Rag And Bone Man

-Last but least I want to mention why upcycle design is distinctive design.
-In contrast to ’normal’ design, upcycle design gives you a product that is handmade, original and often one of a kind and fun.
+Last but least I want to mention why upcycle design is a distinctive design.
+In contrast to ’normal’ design, upcycle design gives you a product that is handmade, original, and often one of a kind and fun.
 And to top it all of the design piece has a story to tell, it has a history which therefore gives it added value besides being of course environmentally friendly.
-That’s why I think that the future of design is and should be about upcycling.
+That’s why I think that the future of design is, and should be about, upcycling.